h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 2. How many trees, on average, will not contain a specific sample (OOB trees)?
 3. If you increase features per split to $20$, how does this affect tree diversity?
 4. Calculate the expected number of trees that will use a specific feature at least once.
+5. **Additional Task:** Calculate the probability that a specific feature is used in exactly 25 out of 50 trees using the binomial probability formula

 For a detailed explanation of this question, see [Question 8: Performance Analysis](L7_3_8_explanation.md).